 Cerebral palsy is a lifelong neurological disorder where the parts of the brain associated with motor function become damaged early in life.
 This damage can be caused by a lack of oxygen to the baby’s brain before or during birth, brain malformation, abnormal brain development, or brain damage.
 While not all cases of cerebral palsy are caused by medical negligence, it is one of the most detrimental birth injuries caused by medical malpractice.

 In Indiana, you have until the child’s eighth birthday to file a lawsuit.
-If you’re within the Indiana statute of limitations and have questions or concerns regarding a potential cerebral palsy malpractice case, get in touch with our birth injury attorneys.
+If you’re within the Indiana statute of limitations and have questions or concerns regarding a potential cerebral palsy malpractice case, get in touch an attorney.